-In 2018, Heskett implemented the following types of CCR fugitive dust operating procedures and control measures to minimize CCR from becoming airborne:
+In 2021, Heskett implemented the following types of CCR fugitive dust operating procedures and control measures to minimize CCR from becoming airborne:

 - Conditioned CCR by adding water to CCR as it leaves the silo before loading into haul trucks.
 The water to ash ratio is manually adjusted by Heskett personnel to account for varying weather conditions.
 Water conditioned CCR is heavier and agglomerates, allowing the CCR to be less susceptible to wind generating fugitive dust. - Delayed hauling in high wind conditions.
 The silos are able to store CCR for more than one day but less than two days.
-This control method was appropriate because the site region occasionally experienced high wind conditions in 2018.
+This control method was appropriate because the site region occasionally experienced high wind conditions in 2021.
 High wind accelerates drying of moisture-conditioned CCR and causes increased CCR fugitive dust transport.
 By suspending hauling during high wind conditions, accelerated drying of the CCR that occurs after placement in the landfill and the emissions that can occur during CCR discharge from the haul trucks were avoided. - Applied water to haul roads using a water truck.
 Truck traffic, sun exposure, and wind conditions can increase the mobility of dust on unpaved haul roads.
-In 2018, watering reduced soil agitation and dust generation caused by these factors.
+In 2021, watering reduced soil agitation and dust generation caused by these factors.
 Water truck fill locations are denoted on Diagram 1 Site Plan and Diagram 2 Site Area located in Appendix A of this report. - Placement of fluidized bed material on top of the fly ash in the CCR disposal facility.
 The weight of the fluidized bed material prevents fly ash from becoming airborne.
 This method utilized the readily available source of fluidized bed material to minimize emissions from deposits of the lighter fly ash. - Maintained CCR placement in the landfill to minimize CCR fugitive dust emissions.
 Heskett implements a CCR placement procedure with fill progressing upwind.
 The progression upwind mitigates CCR fugitive dust emissions by allowing more downwind travel distance within the landfill, which increases the opportunity for any airborne dust to settle out of the air within the landfill.
 This placement procedure minimized potential CCR transport by air currents into populated areas. - Use of pay loaders in place of tracked dozers for CCR placement.
 Heskett operates pay loaders to move and place CCR in the landfill.
 The bucket of the loader is able to contain the CCR and significantly reduces the amount of CCR that becomes airborne as CCR is spread after placement into the landfill. - Maintain a grass or cover crop on the covered portion of the CCR disposal facility.
-In 2018, Heskett mowed and removed hay from the vegetated, covered portion of the landfill. - Respond to and cleanup of CCR spills.
-If a CCR spill occurred and was less than approximately one cubic foot of CCR (i.e., size of a 5-gallon bucket), removal of spilled CCR was completed by
+In 2021, Heskett mowed, but did not hay areas of the vegetated, covered portion of the landfill. - Respond to and cleanup of CCR spills.
+If a CCR spill occurred and was less than approximately one cubic foot of CCR (i.e., size of a 5-gallon bucket), removal of spilled CCR was completed by the end of the day.
+This procedure minimizes CCR exposure time to prevent it from becoming airborne.
+In 2021, there were no spills greater than approximately one cubic foot.